1jour1vin

 Wine noted (guide 2026) 1*Star (Very successful wine)

-A single vineyard cuvée grown on 4 hectares of granite (dacite) soils on a hilltop at an altitude of 520 meters, aged in wooden vats.
-On the nose, finesse and expression with notes of redcurrant, blackcurrant, and spices.
-On the palate, full-bodied, velvety, crisp fruit, silky, refined tannins, and a lovely fresh finish.
-Delicious, and will continue to be so for several years to come.
+A single-vineyard cuvée grown on 4 hectares of granitic (dacite) soil on a hilltop at an altitude of 520 meters, aged in wooden barrels.
+On the nose, finesse and expression centered on red currant, blackcurrant, and spices.
+On the palate, fullness and velvety texture, crisp fruit, silky and refined tannins, and a lovely, fresh finish.
+Delicious, and will age well for several more years.

 About the estate:

-Living with his parents Georges and Denise since 2005, Romain Paire took over this long-established family estate in 2017.
-Founded in 1610 in the commune of Villemontais, in the southern part of the appellation, the estate has been farmed using mixed farming and livestock methods (beef cattle) since 2010.
-The 23 hectares of vines are organically and biodynamically farmed.
-The estate, which covers 23 hectares of vineyards, is used for mixed farming (beef cattle) and has been run organically and biodynamically since 2010.
-It is one of the (very) safe bets of the Côte-Roannaise appellation.
+Romain Paire, who has been working alongside his parents Georges and Denise since 2005, took over this long-established family estate in 2017.
+Founded in 1610 in the town of Villemontais, in the southern part of the appellation, the estate has been in the family for generations.
+Operated as a mixed farming and livestock operation (beef cattle), the estate—which comprises 23 hectares of vineyards—has been managed using organic and biodynamic methods since 2010.
+One of the (very) reliable choices in the Côte-Roannaise appellation.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France